cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### New user content
-- There is a 'Getting started' section on the website with information about main features.
+- There is a *Getting started* section on the website with information about main features.
 But there's repetition of content from other pages.
 For example the *Specification (latest)* and *index* include information present in the project and overview sections.
 This section is confusing for new users.

 - The documentation repo does not have a contributor guide for new users to get started